SciRooPlot/SciRooPlot/README.md

 cmake -D CMAKE_CXX_STANDARD=17 ..
 make
 ```
-For the framework to find this custom installation, just add it to the cmake prefix path via `export CMAKE_PREFIX_PATH=/path/to/software/root/mybuild:$CMAKE_PREFIX_PATH`.
+For the framework to find this custom ROOT installation, just add it to the cmake prefix path via `export CMAKE_PREFIX_PATH=/path/to/software/root/mybuild:$CMAKE_PREFIX_PATH`.

 Using the Framework
 --------------------
 In order to use the framework, first you need to compile the library in the following way:

-    cd PlottingFramework
+    cd /path/to/PlottingFramework
     mkdir build
     cd build
     cmake ..